Are you passionate about work? This is a moment of truth – time to be honest. Don’t worry, whatever your answer, your small business can flourish.

 All the big-name entrepreneurs have suffered.
 The small, equally important names too.
 And, though you are exceptional, you’re no exception.

 If you’re not passionate about your job, that’s okay.
-Entrepreneurial passion is not a prerequisite for success.
+Entrepreneurial passion isn't absolutely necessary for success.
 As one book puts it, there are other factors that make you happy and successful in your professional career, like ‘talent, brains, ambition, energy’.
 But if that’s the case, you might be plagued by worries like, ‘Am I living my best life?
 Is my job worthy of so much of my time?’
 Cue suffering and existential dread.

 Likewise, if you are passionate about your work, you’ll also suffer.
 But this is a special kind of suffering.
 You’re not suffering for the joy of it.
 No, not you.
 You’re not a masochist.
 (Or maybe you are, that’s cool too!)
 You’re suffering for something you believe in.